dwadhwa123/cse15l-lab-reports/lab-report-week-5.md

 911report/chapter-8.txt:                Tenet in July that Deputy Secretary of Defense Paul Wolfowitz questioned the
 ```

+The grep -i command is used on an entire folder in the same way as above showing all the lines within the 911report folder that have the string "secretary".
+It is useful for finding the context of specific words/strings within specific text files.

 ## Option 3(Using grep with -l)